motho17/U-SAM-hybrid-model/README.md

 # SAM-finetuning

-This is exploration of SAM model on medical images
+This is exploration of SAM model on medical image